 Credit Risk and Custodial Credit Risk.
 State law limits investments in collateralized certificates of deposit, government backed securities, commercial paper, the state sponsored investment pool, and mutual funds consisting solely of government backed securities.
 The state investment pool (LAMP) operates in accordance with state laws and regulations.
 It is the District's policy to limit its investments in these investment types.
-At March 2019 and 2020, the District's investment in LAMP was rated AAAm by Standard & Poor's.
+LAMP was rated AAAm by Standard & Poor's as of the September 29, 2020 report.